tomaszkunach/ArobasesSyliusRightsManagementPlugin/README.md

     prefix: /admin
  ```

-### Step 5: Use AdminUserTrait and use AdminUserInterface
+### Step 5: Use AdminUserTrait and implement AdminUserInterface

 ```php